 Fixfire® is committed to the continued safety and compliance of our customers and their premises

 As an organisation we provide and maintain life safety equipment.
-Whilst we continue to take steps to provide essential support and assistance during this challenging and difficult time, we are also committed to following UK Government guidelines to reduce the spread of COVID-19 (Coronavirus).
+Whilst we continue to take steps to provide our essential services during this challenging and difficult time, we are also committed to following UK Government guidelines to reduce the spread of COVID-19 (Coronavirus).

 Ensuring the essential continued compliance of our Customers, the safety of their staff and/or residents, their premises and the safety of our own staff in these anxious times is of paramount importance.

 Compliance with Fire Safety Legislation during the ongoing Coronavirus Pandemic

 While life in the UK has been utterly transformed in the months since restrictions were brought in to curb the spread of the virus, the risks arising from the danger of fire remain unchanged and in some cases are even more critical as our concentration is focused on other aspects of protecting the lives and health of those in our care.
 Many buildings are either unmanned or running on reduced levels of staffing, while in other cases organisations are struggling to keep pace with demand for their goods and services.

 Throughout this challenging time the requirements of the Regulatory Reform (Fire Safety)Order 2005 (‘RRO’) remain unchanged and the legal obligations on responsible persons to maintain adequate and effective fire protection measures stand.

 Maintaining regular inspections on Fire Safety equipment and installation is vital to ensure compliance with the RRO.